 The daily running cost includes the electricity required to run the s compressor and circulation pump of the heat pump.
 Factors like local weather, insulation levels, and household water usage patterns can also impact electricity usage.

 In colder regions, a booster element may occasionally be required to kick in and boost water temperature, marginally raising daily operating costs.
-By understanding how installation location and household characteristics can influence performance and running expenses, homeowners can better prepare realistic budgets and expectations.

 Is a heat pump hot water system worth it?